God's Festivals: The Biblical Holy Days

 have misapplied the prophecies to themselves, likely for their own sense of

 purpose.
-For example, Seventh-day Adventists believe their
+For example, Seventh-day Adventists and others believe their

 denomination is identified as the "remnant" church in the book of